What is Brittle Material?

 Concrete is used as a major constituent of civil engineering construction works.
 Failure of plain concrete occurs without giving sufficient deformation.

-Rubber: Rubber is a major confusion that rubber is a ductile material because it gives sufficient deformation without failure, but rubber has very less deformation after it's yielding hence it is a brittle material.
+Rubber: Rubber is a major confusion that rubber is a malleable material because it gives sufficient deformation without failure, but rubber has very less deformation after it's yielding hence it is a brittle material.

 Some brittle material examples in metals are High carbon content steel, Cast iron, and Pig iron.